samlaipolyu/none.github.io/_talks/robio19.md

 location: "Hilton Resort, Dali, China"
 ---

 Presentation @[ROBIO2019](https://www.robio.org/).
 December 6 happens to be my birthday and ROBIO nominated me as the best paper award.
-Maybe they knew it all.

 Dali is a chill place.
 Go visit in winter.